 The 2011 Certified EIR finds that changes to existing on-site buildings would result in a potentially significant but mitigatable impact to historic resources (Impact 8-2 and Mitigation Measure 8-2).
-These buildings are not located on Blocks K, L, M, O, or P. Therefore, the proposed project would not contribute to this impact.
+These buildings are not located on Blocks M, P, and O. Therefore, the proposed project would not contribute to this impact.